Devbrianhuynh/Devbrianhuynh/README.md

 - Hello, I’m Brian Huynh
-- I’m interested in trading, backend, and finance
+- I’m interested in algorithmic trading, backend engineering, and software architecture
-- I'm currently learning Python, JS, and Excel
+- I'm currently learning Python, C++, and Microsoft Excel
 - I’m looking to collaborate on backend projects and anything related to trading and finance
 - Look at my profile to reach out to me